Dominika Wolski: Biography

 Born in Szczecin, Poland, Wolski emigrated to North America at the age of 7.
-Her parents came from both aristocratic and country lineage and from an early age, Dominika moved fluidly between worlds of opulence and the rustic environs of an orchard.
+Her parents came from both aristocratic and country lineage.
 She began acting and writing stories at the same time as a youngster and her work, both on and off screen, reflects a mixture of classical and rebellious influences, the aristocratic debutante and the country girl.

 She is classically trained but is known as a supporting actress who, "takes risks and brings a refreshing energy", (Jason Bourque, director, Game Over).
-In her first five years of acting, she worked with recognizable names such as Jeremiah Chechick, Bobby Roth, Jessica Alba, Dominic Purcell, Mischa Barton, Roland Joffe, and Bruce Greenwood.
-Her career primarily is kept alive from working with Jason Bourque who she has had a long time relationship with, who has directed her in the majority of her credits according to IMDB.
-She has been interviewed on MTV Canada and, En Route on-flight magazine.
+In her first five years of acting, she worked with names such as Jeremiah S. Chechik, Bobby Roth, Jessica Alba, Dominic Purcell, Mischa Barton, Roland Joffé, and Bruce Greenwood.
+Her career primarily is kept alive from working with Jason Bourque, who she has had a long time relationship with, and has directed her in the majority of her credits.
+She has been interviewed on MTV Canada and enRoute.

 Wolski was notably awarded a CBC mini series out of 1400 applicants nationwide for a pilot she wrote and starred in.
 The final series "Under the Cover" would also feature both her talents as a writer and as an actress.
 The original pilot was shown on Much Music and acquired for distribution by Cineflix.
 Wolski's other writing accomplishments include a Leo-Award-winning music video concept in which she also played a pixie ("Walk the Talk" for Sean Hogan) and an award-winning Bravo!FACT for artist Wyckham Porteous: again, Wolski both wrote the concept and played a leading role in the story line.
 She has said many times of her work as a hyphenate, "It's not for every actor but since I have an English degree, it works.
 Plus, I can either sit here and lament at the lack of intriguing dynamic roles for girls or I can stop whining and do something about it."